JNPRAutomate/network_anomalies_automated_remediation_with_appformix_northstar_saltstack/README.md

 You can do it from the Appformix GUI.
 Select:
 - Alarms
 - add rule
-    - Name: use in_unicast_packets_core-rtr-p-02,
+    - Name: in_unicast_packets_core-rtr-p-02,
-    - Module: select Alarms,
+    - Module: Alarms,
-    - Alarm rule type: select Static,
+    - Alarm rule type: Static,
-    - scope: select network devices,
+    - scope: network devices,
-    - network device/Aggregate: select core-rtr-p-02,
+    - network device/Aggregate: core-rtr-p-02,
-    - generate: select generate alert,
+    - generate: generate alert,
-    - For metric: select interface_in_unicast_packets,
+    - For metric: interface_in_unicast_packets,
-    - When: select Average,
+    - When: Average,
-    - Interval(seconds): use 60,
+    - Interval(seconds): 60,
     - Is: select Above,
-    - Threshold(Packets/s): use 300,
+    - Threshold(Packets/s): 300,
-    - Severity: select Warning,
+    - Severity: Warning,
-    - notification: select custom service,
+    - notification: custom service,
-    - services: select the service name you created (appformix_to_saltstack),
+    - services: appformix_to_saltstack,
     - save.

 ## Watch webhook notifications and ZMQ messages